 Importance of PUE on Data Center Costs

-Below diagram illustrates the percentage of data centers operating at specific PUE.
-As per uptime institute, the majority of data centers (47%) operate a PUE of 1.2-1.5.
+The below diagram illustrates the percentage of data centers operating at specific PUE.
+As per the uptime institute, the majority of data centers (47%) operate a PUE of 1.2-1.5.
 38% are in the 1.5-2.0 range.
 This 38% of data centers could likely do some simple improvements to their data center, such as aisle containment and turning up the thermostat.
 This would result in lower PUE and cost savings.
-You can use our free online PUE calculator to see how much you can save through improving your energy efficiency.
+You can use our free online PUE calculator to see how much you can save by improving your energy efficiency.